johnmcfarlane/papers/c++/contractual-disappointment.md

 Nevertheless, the notion of Unambiguous Bugs is every bit as important as type safety.
 Certainly, it is better to discover bugs early in the development process and this is why static typing is so beneficial.
-However, discovering bugs during program execution is a necessary fallback.
+However, seeking bugs during program execution only increases fortification.

 If behaviour of a program is defined at the point where an Unambiguous Bug occurs, the behaviour must be diagnostic in nature.
 Otherwise, the bug is